Arackulele/GrimoraMod/README_FULL.md

 - Primordial Clok-Roo (The Primordial Clok-Roo#2156) for a ton of future Dialogue

-- Bob the Nerd (BobTheNerd10#2164) for some event dialogue
+- Bob the Nerd (BobTheNerd10#2164) for some dialogue

+- Spooky Pig (Mr. Etc.#3925) for event dialogue

 - Arackulele, for the original Dialogue